serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 After that the events which are defined in the [`serverless.yaml`](../understanding-serverless/serverless-yaml.md) file on a per function basis should be compiled to provider specific resources and also stored into memory.

-#### `deploy:createDeploymentPackage`

-The whole service get's zipped up into one .zip file.
-Serverless will automatically apply exclude rules based on the used programming languages (you can always include previously excluded files and folders if you want to).

 #### `deploy:deploy`